Owner - Trainer

 Throughout the years, I have participated in many aspects of training and showing dogs…

-showing at the Eastern Regional Championships.
-Another love, is the sport of tracking; I
+at the Eastern Regional Championships.
+Another love, is the sport of tracking; I have worked

-My assignments have taken me across the United States and as far away as Germany.
+assignments have taken me across the United States and as far away as Germany and

 Other accomplishments include being an evaluator for the AKC’s Canine Good Citizen and